English verbs: Finite forms

-In referring to an action taking place regularly (and not limited to the future or to the past), the simple present is used: He brushes his teeth every morning.
+In referring to an action taking place regularly (and not limited to the future or to the past), the present simple is used: He brushes his teeth every morning.
 For an action taking place at the present time, the present progressive construction is used: He is brushing his teeth now.
 With some verbs expressing a present state, particularly the copula be and verbs expressing a mental state, the present simple is generally used: They are here; I know that.
 However other state verbs use the present progressive or present simple depending on whether the state is considered temporary or permanent: The pen is lying on the table; Paris lies on the Seine.

-For past actions or states, the simple past is generally used: He went out an hour ago; Columbus knew the shape of the world.
+For past actions or states, the past simple is generally used: He went out an hour ago; Columbus knew the shape of the world.
 However, for completed actions for which no past time frame is implied or expressed, the present perfect is normally used: I have made the dinner (i.e. the dinner is now ready).
 For an action in the course of taking place, or a temporary state existing, at the past time being referred to (compare uses of the present progressive above), the past progressive is used: We were sitting on the beach when...
 For an action that was completed before the past time being referred to, the past perfect is used: We had sat down on the blanket when...

 For actions or events expected to take place in the future, the construction with will can be used: The president will arrive tomorrow.
 Future events are also often expressed using the be going to construction: She is going to arrive tomorrow.
-Planned events can also be referred to using the present progressive (She is arriving tomorrow) or, if precisely scheduled, the simple present (She arrives tomorrow).
+Planned events can also be referred to using the present progressive (She is arriving tomorrow) or, if precisely scheduled, the present simple (She arrives tomorrow).
 The future progressive and future perfect can be used analogously to the past equivalents: We will be sitting on the beach this afternoon; We will have left the house by 4 o'clock.
 However, in subordinate clauses expressing a condition or a time reference, present forms are used rather than the forms with will: If/When you get (not will get) there...

 When expressing actions or events lasting up to a specified time, the appropriate perfect construction is used (with the progressive if expressing a temporary state that would generally be expressed with a progressive form): We have been having some problems lately; I have lived here for six years; We had been working since the previous evening; We will have been working for twelve hours by the time you arrive.

 The use of tense and aspectual forms in condition and conditional clauses follows special patterns; see conditional mood.
 For use of tenses in indirect speech, see sequence of tenses.
 For the use of subjunctive forms, see English subjunctive.